 Most people have at least heard the term “credit score” before, but many are still not clear on what it actually means.
 This post provides detailed explanation on what the numbers actually mean.

-Once a person decides to check his/her credit score (you can easily do so with Credit Sesame), a number between 300-850 is revealed.
+Once a person decides to check his/her credit score, a number between 300-850 is revealed.
 This handy guide can walk you through the entire range of credit scores and help you to determine where you stand in the world of FICO credit.

 580 or Lower: Poor